 Rap sheets are public information in Illinois.
 Before obtaining your rap sheet, you will need to provide fingerprints to the police department.
 If you wish to obtain your rap sheet only from a specific police district, you may go to that police department to provide fingerprints.

-If all of your arrests occurred in Chicago and you wish to obtain a copy of your rap sheet, contact the Chicago Police Department.
+If all of your arrests occurred in Chicago and you wish to obtain a copy of your RAP Sheet, contact the Chicago Police Department:

-For Adult Records:
+For Adult and Juvenile Records:

 - Chicago Police Department